Wound Healing and Tissue Repair (MSc)

 Dissertation stage

-The dissertation stage will largely consist of independent study guided by a project Supervisor.
+The dissertation stage will consist of an online induction session at the start of the module, independent study guided by a project Supervisor and monthly drop-in sessions to check your progress

 How will I be assessed?